scott-eric-kaufman/the-whole-sek/content/the-valve/2007-03-16-n1-vs-lit-bloggers-or-on-with-the-resipiscence-already.md

 "Bad writing is bad for writing.
 Bad reading is bad for reading.
 Much of what has been published on Sarvas or Ed or Scott Esposito (sorry, Scott) has been well-intentioned--and phenomenally ignorant.”

 This is Gessen’s comment.
 He offers no illustraton of the “phenomenal ignorance” of Scott Esposito’s blog, either here or in the orginal “Blog Reflex” thingamajig.
-My undertone is not that G &amp; R shouldn’t be rude but that they should at least offer some evidence to support their snark.
+My undertone is not that G & R shouldn’t be rude but that they should at least offer some evidence to support their snark.
 Surely calling bloggers names is no more intellectually rigorous than making cooing noises.

 By [Daniel Green](http://noggs.typepad.com) on 03/19/07 at 12:17 AM | [Permanent link to this comment](http://www.thevalve.org/go/valve/article/n1_vs_lit_bloggers/#14929)
 []()